Public opinion of same-sex marriage in the United States: 2020–present

+A May 2026 Gallup poll found that 65% of Americans (87% of Democrats, 67% of Independents, and 37% of Republicans) believed that same-sex marriages should be valid, while 32% opposed it.

 A May 2025 Gallup poll found that 68% of Americans (88% of Democrats, 76% of Independents, and 41% of Republicans) supported same-sex marriage, while 29% opposed it.

 A Religious Landscape Study by Pew Research conducted between 2023 and 2024 found that 67% of American adults favored same-sex marriage while 32% opposed it.

 A 2024 Gallup poll found that 69% of Americans (83% of Democrats, 74% of Independents, and 46% of Republicans) supported same-sex marriage, while 29% opposed it.

 A 2023 poll by the New York Times and Siena College Research Institute found that 70% of Americans supported same-sex marriage, while 22% opposed it.

 A 2023 Gallup poll found that 71% of Americans supported same-sex marriage, while 28% opposed it.

 According to The Nation, a private poll conducted by Centerline Action before the passage of the Respect for Marriage Act in late 2022 found that 73% of Americans support same-sex marriage; the percentage of Americans opposed to same-sex marriage was not listed.

 A December 2022 Quinnipiac University poll found that 68% of Americans supported same-sex marriage, while 22 percent opposed it.

 A September 2022 Grinnell College National Poll found that 74% of Americans believe same-sex marriage should be a guaranteed right while 13% disagreed and 13% were uncertain.

 A May 2022 Gallup poll found that 71% of Americans supported same-sex marriage, while 28% were against.

 The 2022 American Values Atlas by Public Religion Research Institute found that 69% of Americans supported same-sex marriage, while 28% opposed it.

 A June 2021 CBS News/YouGov poll found that 64% of Americans supported same-sex marriage while 36% were opposed.
 Two-thirds of Republicans over age 45 are opposed, but the opinions of Republicans under age 45 are almost evenly split with 52% oppose and 48% support same sex marriage.

 A 2021 Public Religion Research Institute poll found that 67% of Americans supported same-sex marriage, while 32% were opposed.

 A June 2021 Gallup poll found that 70% of Americans supported same-sex marriage and 29% were against.

 A June 2020 Gallup poll found that 67% of Americans supported same sex marriage, while 31% were against, matching their May 2018 record high.

 A Public Religion Research Institute nationwide & state-by-state poll conducted in 2020 found that 67% of Americans supported same-sex marriage, 27% opposed, and 5% refused to answer or answered "don't know," with there being majority support for same-sex marriage in 46 states, and plurality support in 4 states.

 A 2020 American National Election Studies poll found that 66% of Americans supported legal recognition of same-sex marriage, 20% supported civil unions, while 14% of Americans were opposed to any legal recognition of same-sex relationships.